 No one does it better than Travel sites.
-They are master of search abandonment emails.
-Although it's a bit different in their case, still you get the point.
+They are masters of search abandonment emails.
+Although it’s a bit different in their case, still you get the point.

 Browse abandonment automation flows are highly effective and targeted.

-Let me know your experience with these mails?
+Let me know your experience with these emails?

 Do you hate receiving browsing emails or save them in your inbox for later action?